15 Awesome She Shed Ideas And Decorating Inspiration

-She sheds might sound like a joke, but they serve a real purpose.
-If you have space on your property and not in your house, but wish that you had more indoor space for yourself, then adding a she shed to your home might be the perfect solution.
+Do you need personal space?
+A “she shed” is the female counterpart to a man cave and can be a great escape.
+If you have space on your property and not in your house but wish that you had more indoor space for yourself, then adding a she shed might be the perfect solution.
+Here are some she shed ideas to help get you inspired to create your own.

 What Is A She Shed?

-She sheds are a concept created in response to the man cave – they’re a space for women to retreat to outside of their own home, decorated and tailored just for themselves and their hobbies.
+A she shed is usually an outdoor or garden shed built in the backyard to remove a woman from her daily stresses – the female equivalent of a man cave.
+She sheds are a space to retreat to outside of your own home, decorated and tailored just for you and your hobbies.
 This could include gardening, crafting, reading, working, exercising or even drinking wine.
 It is truly a place of privacy and escape from the world.

-She sheds are typically converted sheds that act as a backyard and are quickly becoming a wish list item for house hunters.
+She sheds are quickly becoming a wish list item for many house hunters.
 Women who need a break from work and family are building and renovating sheds to be their perfect escape.
-Here are some she shed ideas to help get you inspired to create your own.

 Fix Up An Old Shed

-One option to get your she shed is to fix up an old structure.
+One option to get the she shed of your dreams is to fix up an old structure.
 For this to work, obviously, you need an old shed.
 This could be a shed that is sitting neglected and unused on your property.
-Or, it could be a shed that you purchase secondhand on a site such as Facebook Marketplace and rehabilitate to meet your needs.
+It could also be a shed that you purchase secondhand on a site such as Facebook Marketplace and rehabilitate to meet your needs.

-When fixing up an old shed, first you need to completely empty it.
-Purge as much as possible and implement these storage ideas to help organize what you need to keep.
-Clean the shed thoroughly, then assess the structural integrity.
+- Assess the structure: As you clean the shed, assess the shed’s structure.
 Are there leaks?
 How is the airflow?
 Is the paint peeling or stained?
 Come up with a plan to get the structure beyond a “just livable” state and into nice enough that spending time there feels like a retreat!

 Build Your Own